Just One Norfolk

 This website has information about support avaliable for all families with children under 5.
 The Attleborough Sure Start Children's Centre can provide more information about Home Start.
 Parents can refer themselves to Home Start.
 Home Start can arrange for a volunteer to come to your home and provide support and advice.
 Home Start also arrange activities, trips and events for families.
 The service has been highly recommended by many of our parents.

-If you are unable to attend any of the free Solihull courses organised by the children's centre you may be unterested in the online Solihull course.
+If you are unable to attend any of the free Solihull courses organised by the children's centre you may be interested in the online Solihull course.
 This costs £39 and contains 8 modules that you can work through in your own time.
+However, it is free to parents who live in Norfolk if you use the following code:- JON70.

 Time for you - Benjamin Foundation